shirleyfyx/SDK-Sample-Apps/README.md

-# Iotum Sample Apps
+# SDK Sample Apps

 ## Overview
-Explore the capabilities of Iotum SDK products through this sample application.
-Access the app here: [Iotum Sample Apps](https://iotum.github.io/iotum-samples/).
+Explore the capabilities of SDK products through this sample application.
+Access the app here: [Sample Apps](https://iotum.github.io/iotum-samples/).

 ## Getting Started with the Application